pixelsandcode/waker/README.md

 `users/environments/development.js` should be used to implement `development` environment specific features.
 If you want to implement some features only in e.g. staging environment, you should create `users/environments/staging.js` file and have same signature as `users/environments/development.js` has.
-Then when you run server with `NODE_ENV=staging gulp api:run` command, your implementation in `staging.js` file will be loaded to server.
+Then when you run server with `NODE_ENV=staging gulp api:run` command or `waker run -e staging`, your implementation in `staging.js` file will be loaded to server.

 ### src/handlers
 ```
 handlers
-└── main.js
+└── sample.js
 ```

-Handlers directory comes with default `main.js` file.
+Handlers directory comes with default `sample.js` file.
 Files inside the directory are implementing handler functions of Hapi.js routes.
-`users/handlers/main.js` defines signature of handler files.
+`users/handlers/sample.js` defines signature of handler files.
 You can define as many as needed handler files.
-The handler files and implemented functions inside them, will be used in `users/routes.js` file and will be assigned to `users` module's routes.
+The handler files and implemented functions inside them, will be used in files in `users/routes` directory and will be assigned to `users` module's routes.
-Read content of `users/handlers/main.js` and `users/routes.js` files to see how it is implemented and used by routes.
+Read content of `users/handlers/sample.js` and `users/routes/sample.js` files to see how it is implemented and used by routes.

 ### src/models
 ```
 models
-└── main.js
+└── sample.js
 ```

-Handlers directory comes with default `main.js` file.
+Handlers directory comes with default `sample.js` file.
 Files inside the directory are implementing model classes which are used to manage data.
-`users/models/main.js` defines signature of model files.
+`users/models/sample.js` defines signature of model files.
 You can define as many as needed model files.
 The model files and implemented classes inside them, will be used by handlers to set/get data from/to databases.
-Read content of `users/models/main.js` and `users/handlers/main.js` files to see how they are implemented and connected to each other.
+Read content of `users/models/sample.js` and `users/handlers/sample.js` files to see how they are implemented and connected to each other.

 ### src/validators
 ```
 validators
-└── mainValidator.js
+└── sampleValidator.js
 ```

-Validators directory comes with default `mainValidator.js` file.
+Validators directory comes with default `sampleValidator.js` file.
 Files inside the directory are implementing an object which will be used to validate Hapi.js routes' data.
-`users/validators/mainValidator.js` defines signature of validator files.
+`users/validators/sampleValidator.js` defines signature of validator files.
 You can define as many as needed validator files.
-Read content of `users/validators/mainValidator.js` and `users/routes.js` files to see how the validator is implemented and used by routes.
+Read content of `users/validators/sampleValidator.js` and `users/routes/sample.js` files to see how the validator is implemented and used by routes.

 ### src/defaults.yml
 Module related default values, should be defined inside `src/defaults.yml` file.